leon4rd/test/README.md

-## Why did the man put his money in the freezer?
-He wanted cold hard cash!
+## Why did Dracula lie in the wrong coffin?
+He made a grave mistake.